 For a filmmaker, crafting an image is far more than pointing a camera and hitting record.
 Making deliberate technical and creative choices is what makes an image yours.
 You are the author of the world you’re creating shot by shot.
 Deliberate choices require control, and that’s where a smartphone camera often needs some help.

 There are many different ND filters available in different sizes, densities, types and prices.
 Some are specifically made for phone cameras, and some are standard round photographic filters that will need an adapter.
 It’s easy to be overwhelmed by choice, so I’ve put together this information to make it easier.

 What is a ND Filter?

 ND stands for Neutral Density.
-An ND filter uniformly reduces the amount of light passing through it in order to control exposure.
+An ND filter uniformly reduces the amount of light passing through it in order to control exposure and shutter speed.
+A slow shutter speed is what gives you a film like smooth motion blur to objects in motion through the frame.
 It’s important that the filter reduces all visible wavelengths (colors) of light equally to prevent any color shifts in the recorded image.

 Reflective and Absorbtive ND Filters